hapax/hapax.github.io/assets/visual-qft.md

 ##### 3.1.
 Overlaps and linkages<a id="sec-3-1" name="sec-3-1"></a>

 The QFT is, by definition, an active change of basis.
-In the context of linear algebra, its slightly more natural to think of a *passive* change of basis, which finds the coefficients $A_s$ in the polygonal basis,
+In the context of linear algebra, it's slightly more natural to think of a *passive* change of basis, which finds the coefficients $A_s$ in the polygonal basis,